 as well as a trigonometric integral, the integration over φ is

 As an aside, this is the expansion of a complete elliptic integral of the second kind.
-The evaluation of the surface area continues with further applications of the binomial expansion:
+With one more application of the binomial expansion, the surface area becomes

 where the last line uses the Gauss summation formula.
 Putting this into the previous sum and reordering arguments slightly gives

 which is a single Appell double hypergeometric function.
 This single Appell function form for the surface of an ellipsoid does not seem to be widely known.
 While a should be less than both b and c in accordance with the intermediate elliptic integral expansion, this form does not impose an ordering on b and c due to symmetry in the second and third parameters.

 For a symmetric ellipsoid with the surface area reduces to a Gauss hypergeometric function that can be related to circular functions,